Financial-Times/origami-website/_principles/tone-and-language.md

 - highlight copy where appropriate
 - use informative, short, headings.

-By providing any of the above, we'll allow skim readers to quickly scan our documentation to find relevant information, quickly.
+By providing any of the above, we'll allow skim readers to quickly scan our documentation to find relevant information.
 It also helps us break different topics down into digestible sections.

 ##### Avoid metaphors or colloquialisms
 - **do**: "this site has everything you need to know"